ffplayout/ffplayout/README.md

 Installation
 -----
-- install ffmpeg, ffprobe and mbuffer
+- install ffmpeg, ffprobe and a buffer tool
 - copy, or symlink, ffplayout.py to **/usr/local/bin/**
 - copy, or symlink, ffplayout.conf to **/etc/ffplayout/**
-- ceate folder with correct perissions for logging (check config)
+- create folder with correct permissions for logging (check config)
 - copy ffplayout.service to **/etc/systemd/system/**
 - change user in service file
 - create playlists folder, in that format: **/playlists/year/month**